kmmanu/SpringMySQLJDBC/README.md

 SpringMySQLJDBC
 ===============

 Sample program to connect to MySQL DB from Spring.
+The project can be run from eclipse and Intellij.

 Start MySQL